 The first article didn’t have any table of contents in it and that’s why I feel it didn’t show up any extra sitelinks on SERPs.

-A table of content is basically an HTML code which consists of all your headings properly structured and organized by simple <ul> tags.
+A table of content is basically hyperlinks which consists of all your headings properly structured and organized by simple <ul> tags.
 These are hyperlinks which are generated to help user scroll faster through long contents.

 A UL tag is an abbreviated form of an unordered list.
 This HTML tag is used to add bullets, discs etc. To the selected content in your article.
 This doesn’t include numbers.
 We use <ol> tags for adding numbers.